Jetpack Compose Snackbar alternative – InfoBar Compose library

 What about animations?

-implementation does not expose ways for us to easily customize the animation type and animation duration, thus being stuck with a Fade + Scale combo timed at 150ms for the enter animation and 75ms for the exit animation.
-While these are the values InfoBar
+At the time of writing this article, the official Snackbar implementation does not expose ways for us to easily customize the animation type and animation duration, thus being stuck with a Fade + Scale combo timed at 150ms for the enter animation and 75ms for the exit animation.
+While these are the values InfoBar also uses by default, in order to feel seamless and familiar to the end-user, you also have the option to customize these aspects.
+Therefore, some relevant parameters for animations are listed below:

 - Alter the animation type: